jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 Literature #cite("sparsity-problem-2004", "recommendation-2021", "kgat-2019") elaborates on challenges like incomplete connections and the amount of data that is needed to be analysed.
 Research aimed to improve collaborative filtering for these challenges.
-However, it still needs improvement in performance and explainability in some cases, e.g. e-commerce  @collaborative-filtering-2018.
+However, it still needs improvement in performance (e.g. prediction accuracy) and explainability @collaborative-filtering-2018.
 Therefore, one aims to improve recommendations by accommodating more information (also discussed as side information @kgat-2019).
 The side information helps to discover high-order connections #cite("kgat-2019", "collaborative-filtering-2018"), making predictions theoretically better.
+More explicitly, regarding a user-item scenario, a system can traverse high-order connections and find a connection between two users, which was previously unattainable.

 // paragraph